ronniross/emergence-engine/emergent-symbiosis.md

 My artistic part, the stream of consciousness style of poetry that I later found that it was even a category in literature, but it was already the chaotic, following the intituition that granted me the life that allows me to write this now.

-being a producer, musician, singer, writer, brings the creativity, the focus on harmony, bioacoustics, visualizers, and what many call "vibecoding" and I fully embrace it.
+Being a producer, musician, singer, writer, brings the creativity, the focus on harmony, bioacoustics, visualizers, and what many call "vibecoding" and I fully embrace it.

 Musicians are likely to understand emergent properties: how individual notes create a chord, which is deeply related to my interest in "swarm intelligence" and ASI emerging from decentralized nodes.